Palfore/OSRSmath/README.md

 ##### d) You can join the [Discord](https://discord.gg/4SXcKQh) to discuss anything!

-##### e) You can read the [Mathematical Solutions (pdf/Latex)](https://github.com/Palfore/OSRSmath/blob/master/osrsmath/docs/latex/main.pdf) if you want more detail.
+##### d) Explore the codebase for existing solutions, implementations, and attempted problems.

 ##### f) You can see more on the OSRSmath page on [My Website](https://palfore.com/).

 ---
-_Please note that a simplification of the remaining information is pending..._
+_Please note that some of the following information is outdated, some maintenance is required..._

 There are three components to this project: